SogoKato/docker-squid/README.md

 ## Installation

-Built images are available on [Dockerhub](https://hub.docker.com/r/noroch/squid) and is the recommended method of installation.
+Automated builds of the image are available on [Dockerhub](https://hub.docker.com/r/noroch/squid) and is the recommended method of installation.

 ```bash
 docker pull noroch/squid:6.6